Dental Fear and Dental Anxiety

 Sedation dentistry with various level is available at BIDH dental hospital :

-- Mild sedation with anti-anxiety medication to place you in a relaxed state
+- Mild sedation with anti-anxiety medication or using nitrous oxide (laughing gas) to place you in a relaxed state

 - Moderate sedation using intravenous sedation in placing you in a semi-conscious whereby you are awake but you are unaware of your experience